-(1) City and County of San Francisco, if the transaction occurred or the respondent resides or is located within the First or Sixth Appellate District.

-- (2) County of Los Angeles, if the transaction occurred or the respondent resides or is located within the Second Appellate District or within the Fourth Appellate District other than the County of Imperial or San Diego. - (3) County of Sacramento, if the transaction occurred or the respondent resides or is located within the Third or Fifth Appellate District. - (4) County of San Diego, if the transaction occurred or the respondent resides or is located within the Fourth Appellate District in the County of Imperial or San Diego. - (b) Notwithstanding subdivision (a): - (1) If the transaction occurred in a district other than that of respondent's residence or location, the agency may select the county appropriate for either district. - (2) The agency may select a different place nearer the place where the transaction occurred or the respondent resides or is located. - (3) The parties may select any place within the state by agreement. - (c) The respondent may move for, and the presiding officer in its discretion may grant or deny, a change in the place of the hearing.
+- (1) City and County of San Francisco, if the transaction occurred or the person to which the agency action is directed resides or is located within the First or Sixth Appellate District. - (2) County of Los Angeles, if the transaction occurred or the person to which the agency action is directed resides or is located within the Second Appellate District or within the Fourth Appellate District other than the County of Imperial or San Diego. - (3) County of Sacramento, if the transaction occurred or the person to which the agency action is directed resides or is located within the Third or Fifth Appellate District. - (4) County of San Diego, if the transaction occurred or the person to which the agency action is directed resides or is located within the Fourth Appellate District in the County of Imperial or San Diego. - (b) Notwithstanding subdivision (a):

-Comment.
-Section 642.330 is drawn from former Section 11508.
-By regulation an agency may modify the provisions of this section, or make the provisions of this section inapplicable, if the hearing is exempt from the requirement that it be conducted by an administrative law judge employed by the Office of Administrative Hearings.
-Section 642.110.

-Subdivision (a)(4) recognizes creation of a branch of the Office of Administrative Hearings in San Diego.

-Subdivision (c) is new.
+$\bar{28}$

+- (1) If the transaction occurred in a district other than that of residence or location of the person to which the agency action is directed, the agency may select the county appropriate for either district. - (2) The agency may select a different place nearer the place where the transaction occurred or the person to which the agency action is directed resides or is located. - (3) The parties may select any place within the state by agreement. - (c) The person to which the agency action is directed may move for, and the presiding officer in its discretion may grant or deny, a change in the place of the hearing. - Comment.
+Section 642.330 is drawn from former Section 11508. - Subdivision (a)(4) recognizes creation of a branch of the Office of Administrative Hearings in San Diego. - Subdivision (c) is new.
 It codifies practice authorizing a motion for change of venue.
 See 1 Ogden, Cal.
 Public Agency Prac. § 33.02[4][d] (1991).
 Grounds for change of venue include selection of an improper county and promotion of convenience of witness and ends of justice.
 Cf. Code Civ.
 Proc. § 397.